Let Your Light Shine – The Power of Prana in Health and Healing

 Prana Exercise #2: Kindle a Fire in your Belly

-The navel was always a central focal point for working with Prana due to its transformational and balancing capacities.
+The navel was always a central focal point when working with Prana due to its transformational and balancing capacities.
 Tantra understands that bringing more focused, loving attention to this area can ignite the positive qualities associated with a belly that is alive.

 In fact, the yogis spent considerable time and effort in strengthening this flame, using a variety of different techniques.
 Chances are that if you have taken a yoga class, you have worked to stoke the fire of the core.